The New Gorilla Vs. The Old Gorilla

 Sizing, Accessories, & Other Versions

 The Gorilla is one of the models we tested with mix and match pack and hip belt sizes.
 The main pack itself is available in three sizes depending on your torso length.
 After selecting the appropriate pack body, the hip belt is available in five sizes to fine-tune to your waist size.
-All of these hip belts, with the exception of the tiny x-small size, have the hip belt pockets we love on this pack.
+All of these hip belts, except for the tiny x-small size, have the hip belt pockets we love on this pack.

 While we love the size and performance of the Gorilla, some folks will seek a slightly larger volume pack.
 The Mariposa 60 shares the majority of the design features of the Gorilla, but is both taller and larger in girth.
 We recommend the Mariposa if you regularly carry a bear canister for your food; it fits into this larger pack more easily.